tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

    memory during signing and up to 10 KB during verification on Cortex-M4-class devices.

-   This poses challenges for use cases such as firmware verification (e.g. secure boot) and certificate validation during TLS handshakes or the generation of signed claims about the devices's hardware and software state, a process generally referred to as device attestation.
+   This poses challenges for use cases such as firmware verification (e.g. secure boot) and certificate validation or the generation of signed claims about the devices's hardware and software state, a process generally referred to as device attestation.
 As part of this remote attestation procedure {{!RFC9334}}, the device will need to present such claims to a remote peer, signed using an attestation key.
 To remain secure against CRQCs, the attestation mechanism must also employ quantum-safe cryptographic primitives.